jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 **Querying Tables**
 --------------------
-Look at all the data from the Invoice table.
+Have a look at all the data from the Invoice table.
 ```
 sqlite> SELECT * FROM Invoice;
 ```
+Your first query, AWESOME!

 How about the Employee table?
 ```
-sqlite> SeLECt * froM EmPlOYee;
+sqlite> SELECT * FROM Employee;
 ```

-Did you notice that?
-Capitalization doesn't matter in a SQL query!
-You'll often see commands such as SELECT, FROM, and WHERE in capital letters.
-This is only used to help us read it more easily but the computer doesn't care at all.
+You nailed it!

 **Finding the schema**
 --------------------
-You can also look at the schema using the .schema command.
+You can also look at the schema of each table using the .schema command.

 ```
 sqlite> .schema Album
 ```

-Use .help, .table, .schema look at some of the other tables.
+Continue using .help, .table, .schema look at some of the other tables.
+You'll be getting very familiar with this database as we continue through the course.

 Go crazy, explore it all!

 **Leaving the Database**
 --------------------